egnchen/pyQQRobot/README.md

     client.listen()
 ```

-You can refer to `src/example.py` for another example, using some sort of intelligent robot to respond to messages.
+You can refer to `src/example.py` for another example, using some sort of intelligent robot to make responses to messages.

 ## Functions
 Now you can:

-* send messages to your buddies and group
+* send messages to your buddies and groups
-* set listeners to messages from your buddies and group
+* set listeners to messages from your buddies and groups
-* get information about yourself, your buddies and group
+* get information about yourself, your buddies and groups

 Discuss groups aren't supported.